SydneyMW/171Project/README.md

 ![image](https://user-images.githubusercontent.com/37519138/202835315-090892b8-6d0a-45a2-ac63-aa27daae4087.png)

 Another visual component of our data preprocessing and exploration process, is a correlation matrix, presented below in *Figure 2*.
 It shows the correlation coefficients between the same three features as in the pairplot above.
 Here, we can notice that there is a high positive correlation between ad classification and image width.
-Such outcome allows us to conclude that width should be inCluded in our models, as it is one of the more important parameters.
+Such outcome allows us to conclude that width should be included in our models, as it is one of the more important parameters.
+Additionally, since we see that no two independent variables show high collinearity, we can use all independent variables in our models without undermining our result's statistical significance due to multicollinearity.

 #### Figure 2 -- Correlation Matrix